patvice/dnsaur/README.md

 the gem.

 ## Usage
-Dnsaur can be used ether as an instances or as class methods.
-When created an instance you need to supply it with email,
+Dnsaur can be used ether as an instance or as class methods.
+When creating an instance you need to supply it with email,
 ```ruby
 email = "test@example.com"